davidmarne/obsidian-json-schema/README.md

 ## Features

-This plugin demonstrates some of the basic functionality the plugin API can do.
-- Continuous validation of markdown structure, note properties, and note table of contents against json-schemas
+- Continuous validation of markdown structure & note properties against json-schemas
-- Commands to create json-schemas from an existing note
+- Commands to create json-schemas from an existing note or template
-- Commands to create notes from a schema definition

 ## Why?